The Main Reasons Why Your Washer Stops Spinning

 - Exploring Other Reasons for Washer Spin Failure

-In this article we will review 8 common reasons why front load washer stops spinning.
+This article will review 8 common reasons why a front-load washer stops spinning.

-If it stops spinning and draining in the middle of a cycle, you have to contend with all that wet clothing.
-If it stops working at the end of your wash load, the countdown begins on how long it’ll take to get the machine repaired, and you worry about how much it’s going to cost.
+If it stops spinning and draining in the middle of a cycle, you must contend with all that wet clothing.
+If it stops working at the end of your wash load, the countdown begins on how long it’ll take to get the machine repaired, and you worry about how much it will cost.